Contact Blog

 • Search intent model: Some firms focus on traffic capture, while others map content to product education, comparison intent, and demo conversion paths.

 • Content depth: SaaS buyers often need nuanced, credible content.
-Agencies vary widely in how well they handle technical or workflow-heavy topics.
+Agencies can vary widely in how well they handle technical or workflow-heavy topics.

 • Execution ownership: Some agencies deliver strategy and recommendations.
-Others also handle briefs, writing, optimization, and publishing coordination.
+Others can also handle briefs, writing, optimization, and publishing coordination.

 What To Look For When Comparing B2B SaaS SEO Agencies